We got a new washing machine.

 We try to put it back, but then realize that if we do, the washing machine will not open.

-The hinges of the door touches the hinges of the washing machine and if we are no
+The hinges of the door touches the hinges of the washing machine and if we are not very careful every single time, the loader door will surely break.

 We need to have the door opening from the left, not the right.